Lettings policy

 • publishing the results of lettings made through the choice based lettings scheme

-• monitoring lettings and nominations
+• monitoring nominations to registered providers

 2. Leeds Homes Register

-2.1 Partner Registered Providers
+2.1 Partner registered providers

 2.1.1 The council maintains its housing register as part of a larger register known as the Leeds Homes Register, which is a common housing register.

-Currently customers can apply for housing with the following social landlords by applying to the Leeds Homes Register:
+As of June 2025 customers can apply for housing with the following social landlords by applying to the Leeds Homes Register:

 • Leeds City Council